RetroReversing/retroReversing/pages/games/BatmanForeverArcade.md

 As the name suggests Batman Forever is originally an Arcade Game that got ported to MSDOS, the Playstation 1 and Sega Saturn by Iguana Entertainment (Acclaim Published).

-The original arcade release was for the `ST-V` (Sega Titan Video Game System) arcade hardware which is what would eventually become the foundation of the32x/Sega Saturn hardware.
+The original arcade release was for the `ST-V` (Sega Titan Video Game System) arcade hardware which is what would eventually become the foundation of the32x/Sega Saturn hardware [^2].

 This article will cover interesting finding from both the original arcade version and the various home ports.